 Fall is definitely my favorite season.
 A big part of why it’s my favorite are all the flavors of fall.
 My mouth starts watering right around when Labor Day comes to an end and doesn’t stop for months!
 If you share my passion for fall flavors, you’ll LOVE these non-alcoholic fall drinks.
 They are like autumn in a cup!
 Enjoy!

 Thanksgiving is coming right up and with Halloween behind us, now is the perfect time to decide on some new Thanksgiving traditions to start this year!
-Thanksgiving tends to get the shaft, and I completely understand why.
-Halloween can be all-consuming with kids and once it’s over, Christmas doesn’t seem too far away, and heaven […]
+Get some ideas on the blog today.

 We have all been blessed with talents and around our house I always teach my kids that practice makes us better.
 I thought it would be fun to create something fun for both me and the kids this month.
 My kids love being creative and I have been practicing my hand lettering this year.
 I thought a hand lettered printable coloring page would be something fun that we could all do together.